What would you do for a warm, gooey cinnamon roll with sweet icing melting down the sides?

 Brush milk over the surface of the dough to prevent the rolls from gaping and separating from the filling when they bake.
-Then, spread the filling over the dough, leaving a 1/2″ to 1″ border of filling-free dough around the edges.
+Then, sprinkle the filling over the dough, leaving a 1/2" to 1" border of filling-free dough around the edges.

 Speaking of errors, can you tell where I almost screwed up in the above photo?
 What fun it would have been to scrape all the cinnamon filling from the dough so that I could apply the milk?
 I caught myself JUST in time!
 A little sprinkle of filling, and no harm done.